 \section{Introduction}

-Tracking systems of the next-to-come high-energy physics experiments at colliders, and vertex detectors in particular, will have to cope with a hugely increasing number of tracks per collision to be processed.
-The logical solution to this experimental challenge is to associate a precise measurement of the time coordinate to the tracking hits.
-This solution has been pioneered by the NA62 experiment, with resolutions around 150~ps~\cite{gtk} per hit, and already adopted for the tracking systems of the Phase-II Upgrades of the ATLAS and CMS experiments at the Large Hadron Collider (LHC), where dedicated \emph{Timing Layers}~\cite{ATLAS-TL, CMS-TL}, aiming at resolutions round 30~ps per track are currently under development.
+Tracking systems of the next-to-come high-energy physics experiments at colliders, and vertex detectors in particular, will cope with an extremely large number of tracks per collision.
+Such experimental challenge could greatly benefit from a precise measurement of the time coordinate of the tracking hits.
+This solution has been pioneered by the NA62 experiment, with resolutions around 150~ps~ per hit \cite{gtk}, and has already been adopted for the tracking systems of the Phase-II Upgrades of the ATLAS and CMS experiments at the Large Hadron Collider (LHC), where dedicated \emph{Timing Layers}~\cite{ATLAS-TL, CMS-TL}, aiming at resolutions around 30~ps per track are currently under development.
 In the high-luminosity Upgrade-2 of the LHCb experiment~\cite{LHCb-PII-Physics,LHCb-PII-EoI}, planned for the Run 5 of the LHC, this requirement is even more demanding, because, in order to ensure satisfactory track reconstruction efficiency, the timing information is needed at the single pixel level of the vertex detector.
 Similar and more stringent conditions are expected for the next generation of colliders, that is those of the so-called \emph{Future Circular Collider} family ~\cite{FCC,RiassuntoEUStrat,CEPC}.

-This experimental approach concerns the detector system as a whole (from sensors to the front-end electronics and the processing stage).
-In this sense, the TIMESPOT Project aims at developing a full tracker demonstrator of reduced size (a few thousand channels and 4 to 5 tracking planes), making thus possible to conceive the single system constituents considering also the inter-relationship and inter-connections of its single parts, from the sensor to the reconstruction algorithms~\cite{timespot}.
-The development of very rad-hard and high-resolution sensors is a starting and crucial passage of such systems.
-Required time resolutions are in the range of at least 50 ps per hit~\cite{FTDR}, which have to be maintained up to and beyond very high particle fluences (larger than $10^{16}$~${\rm n}_{\rm eq}$/cm$^2$ (1~MeV neutron equivalent/cm$^2$).
+This experimental approach involves the detector system as a whole (from sensors to the front-end electronics to the processing stage).
+The TimeSPOT Project aims at developing a full tracker demonstrator of reduced size (a few thousand channels and 4 to 5 tracking planes), in order to conceive the single system constituents while taking into account the inter-relationship and inter-connections of the single parts, from the sensor to the reconstruction algorithms~\cite{timespot}.
+The development of very radiation-hard and high-resolution sensors is a crucial starting step in the design phase of such systems.
+Required time resolutions must be at least 50 ps per hit~\cite{FTDR}, which have to be maintained up to high particle fluences (larger than $10^{16}$~${\rm n}_{\rm eq}$/cm$^2$ (1~MeV neutron equivalent/cm$^2$).